dieter-wilhelm/apdl-mode/README.md

 advanced options or check the accompanying [configuration example](info/apdl-config.el).

-<a id="org6d97e43"></a>
+<a id="org0361670"></a>

 # Bugs and Problems

-APDL-Mode was tested using Ansys v201 and v211 under Windows 10 with Emacs-27.1.
-Under GNU-Linux the mode was developed and checked under both Emacs-24.3 and Emacs-28.0.50.
+APDL-Mode was tested using Ansys v201 and v211 under Windows 10 and 11
+with Emacs-29.1.
+Under GNU-Linux the mode was developed and checked under both Emacs-24.3 and Emacs-29.1

 Feedback is always welcome.
 If you have issues while installing and running this mode or want to suggest improvements you have the